Single Isomer Medication

 "Single isomer" medications often represent a modification of existing medication.
 Many psychiatric medications exist in a "racemic" mix of molecules comprised of mirror-image isomers (enantiomers).
 These mirror-image molecules bend light in opposite directions.
 Hence one group is labeled dextro-rotary and the other group is labeled levo-rotary.

-One of the "single isomers" recently introduced is Lexapro.
-This is a single isomer form of Celexa, an antidepressant medication.
+Lexapro, is a single isomer form of Celexa, an antidepressant medication.
 A possible advantage of Lexapro is fewer side effects and greater effectiveness at a lower dose vs. the racemic Celexa.

-Other single isomer medications will probably be introduced in the future.
 Unfortunately a single isomer form of Prozac (R-Fluoxetine) never made it through the FDA regulatory process.
 Perhaps it will return.

 Return to Top